NetApp-openstack-dev/openstack-docs/source/operations/section_cdot-ops.rst

     |  cinder-volume   |  openstack1@cDOT  | nova | enabled |   up  | 2013-1-1T19:01:27.000000 |
     +------------------+-------------------+------+---------+-------+--------------------------+

-The host openstack1@7mode represents the backend representing the Data ONTAP operating in 7-Mode system, and openstack1@cDOT represents the backend representing the clustered Data ONTAP system.
+The host openstack1@7mode represents the backend representing the ONTAP operating in 7-Mode system, and openstack1@cDOT represents the backend representing the ONTAP system.
 Volumes can be migrated individually to the new backend, through the use of the cinder migrate CLI command.
 For example, consider a Cinder volume with ID 781501e1-af79-4d3e-be90-f332a5841f5e on the openstack1@7mode storage